 - for continuing students where there has been a delay in funding due to circumstances beyond their control

-Emergency loans are not normally available for postgraduate or international students.
+Emergency loans are not normally available for part-time or postgraduate.

-Once you are FULLY enrolled (including ID check for new students) simply email firstname.lastname@example.org (clearly put your student number in the subject line) for more help and guidance or to apply.
+Once you are FULLY enrolled simply email firstname.lastname@example.org (with your student number in the subject line) for more help and guidance, or to apply.

 We may ask to see evidence of this before further awards can be released.
-This should be clear from your award email, however if you do not understand how the decision has been made, please contact the Funding Support team via email at email@example.com (with your student number in the subject line).
+This should be clear from your award email.
+However, if you do not understand how the decision has been made, please contact the Funding Support team via email at email@example.com (with your student number in the subject line).

 Who to contact